counter-measure/new-project-template-ai/README.md

 - `tech_requirements.md` - Technical Requirements (generated)
 - `ui_design.md` - UI Design (generated, if applicable)
 - `tasks.json` - Prioritized task list (generated)
+- `linear/` - Linear uploader script and configuration

 ## Best Practices

 1. **Start with a Clear Overview** - Write a comprehensive `overview.md` that clearly defines your project goals and approach
 2. **Iterate on Documentation** - Review and refine each generated document before proceeding to the next
 3. **Validate Tasks** - Ensure the generated tasks accurately reflect your project requirements
-4. **Customize Linear Setup** - Adjust team assignments and project settings in Linear as needed
+4. **Configure Linear Uploader** - Set up your Linear API key and team configuration before running the uploader
 5. **Maintain Consistency** - Keep all documentation and tasks aligned with your project vision

 ## Getting Help

 If you encounter issues or need assistance:
 1. Review the generated documentation for completeness
-2. Check that all Linear integrations are properly configured
+2. Check that your Linear API key is properly configured in `.env`
 3. Ensure your `project_metadata.json` contains accurate information
 4. Verify that your `overview.md` provides sufficient context for AI generation
+5. Check the `linear/README-linear-uploader.md` for detailed uploader instructions

 This template provides a comprehensive foundation for AI-assisted project development, from initial concept to detailed task management and Linear integration.